Being autistic

 Autism levels

 There is toxicity within the autistic community, where individuals shame or bully others for identifying in ways they don’t like.
-How we choose to identify is nobody else’s business.
+How a person chooses to identify is nobody else’s business.
 It’s troubling that there’s so much division, ableism, and separateness in the neurodivergent space.
-The same toxicity we’re trying to change from the non-autistic world seems to exist within our own community.
+The same toxicity we’re trying to change from the non-autistic world seems to exist within the autisitc community.

-Our support needs aren’t defined by our autism level but understanding these levels can help identify challenges and support requirements.
-Levels do matter but they were never meant to define us, just offer insight into the type of support someone might need.
-Pretending a level 1 and 2 are the same is just wrong.
+Support needs aren’t defined by an autism level but understanding these levels can help identify challenges and support requirements.
+Levels do matter but they were never meant to define an autistic people, just offer insight into the type of support someone might need.
+Pretending a level 1 and 2 are the same is dismissive.

 Goal setting

-Traditional methods push us to leave our so called comfort zones but that may actually be where we are meant to be.
-Constantly striving and pushing ourselves can lead to burnout, overwhelm, and demand avoidance.
-The personal growth industry often uses a one size fits all framework that doesn’t align with how autistic minds work.
-We process differently, and what motivates neurotypicals can create stress and trauma for us.
+Traditional methods push people to leave so called comfort zones but that may actually be where they are meant to be.
+Constantly striving and pushing can lead to burnout, overwhelm, and demand avoidance.
+Society uses a framework that doesn’t align with how autistic minds work.
+Autistic individuals process differently, and what motivates neurotypicals can create stress and trauma for autistic people.
 Long term goals often bring pressure and feelings of failure, especially when life’s unpredictability gets in the way.

 Emotions

 Being autistic means emotional processing can still take time even if the feelings aren’t as intense as when we were young.
-I don’t suppress my emotions, I allow space for them to settle before I respond.
-Taking responsibility for meltdowns doesn’t mean denying our pain.
-It means owning how our behaviour might affect others.
-I try to warn people when a meltdown is coming and explain what I’m like during one.
-That way, they know I’m not dangerous, just overwhelmed.
+Its good to not suppress emotions and allow space for them to settle before responding.
+Taking responsibility for meltdowns doesn’t mean denying pain.
+It means owning how the behaviour might affect others.
+If possible its good to warn people when a meltdown is coming and explain what to expect during one.
+That way, they know they are not in any danger.

 Autistic sensitivity to sound is often misunderstood.
-It’s not that we’re too sensitive sometimes, we simply hear more.
-I often pick up noise's others can’t, and it can be distressing when others dismiss that experience.
-We are also told we focus too much on the smalls but what’s small to someone else might be important detail to us.
-This attention to detail is part of who we are, not a flaw.
-Dismissing our concerns as unimportant only adds to the emotional burden we already carry.
+It’s not that autistic people are too sensitive, they simply hear more.
+They often pick up noise's others do not hear, and it can be distressing when others dismiss it as being real.
+They are often told they focus too much on the smalls but what’s small to someone else might be important detail to an autistic person.
+This attention to detail is part of who they are, not a flaw.
+Dismissing their concerns as unimportant only adds to the emotional burden they already carry.

 Small talk

-Many autistic people say they don’t like small talk, and I’m one of them, but I believe many do enjoy chit-chat, especially when it’s about something that interests them.
-From my experience this seems true even if they wouldn’t call it small talk.
+Many autistic people say they don’t like small talk but I believe many do enjoy chit-chat, especially when it’s about something that interests them.
 Conversations don’t need to be about big topics like world peace to be meaningful.
-Labelling casual chats as small talk can oversimplify things.
+Labelling casual chats as small talk can sometimes oversimplify things.

-Just because a conversation lacks deep depth doesn’t mean it’s not interesting.
-Sometimes, what seems trivial to us can be significant to someone else.
-And if someone is speaking passionately about something we don’t connect with, that doesn’t make it meaningless for them.
-Some think asking deep, personal questions are the same thing as meaningful conversation, but often it feels like they are just trying to move the conversation away from themselves or being nosey.
+Just because a conversation lacks deep depth doesn’t mean it’s small talk or not interesting.
+If someone is speaking passionately about something we don’t connect with, that doesn’t make it meaningless.
+Some think asking deep personal questions is the same thing as meaningful conversation, but it isn't and often feels like they are trying to move the conversation away from themselves or they are just being nosey.

-Then there are people who thrive on shallow topics like gossip, looks, and material things.
+There are also people who thrive on shallow topics like gossip, looks, and material things.
 These conversations rarely go beyond the surface and are often one sided.
 Many people like to have light conversation so to have a break from life’s stress.
 However, those who are consistently shallow tend to focus on themselves, rarely engaging in meaningful ways when it matters.

 Co-occurring conditions